joaopereiradsantos/joaopereiradsantos-website/content/home/accomplishments.md

   certificate_url = "https://www.udemy.com/certificate/UC-f9c36eed-31bd-4cb2-b665-bfb27f8b7e7b/"
   date_start = "2020-10-01"
   date_end = ""
-  description = "Understanding of the Data Science field and the type of analysis carried out; Mathematics; Statistics; Python; Applying advanced statistical techniques in Python; Data Visualization; Machine Learning; Deep Learning.  "
+  description = "Understanding of the Data Science field and the type of analysis carried out; Learn how to pre-process data; Understand the mathematics behind Machine Learning; Coding in Python and learn how to use it for statistical analysis; Perform linear and logistic regressions in Python; Carry out cluster and factor analysis; Create Machine Learning algorithms in Python, using NumPy, statsmodels and scikit-learn; Use state-of-the-art Deep Learning frameworks such as Google’s TensorFlow; Unfold the power of deep neural networks; Improve Machine Learning algorithms by studying underfitting, overfitting, training, validation, n-fold cross validation, testing, and how hyperparameters could improve performance; Apply your skills to real-life business cases.
+(29 Total Hours) "

 [[item]]
   organization = "Celonis"